Community Service

 • The project provides the student with the opportunity to provide meaningful and vital community service.

-• The project allows a student to gain a greater understanding of the community need or problem on which they are working.
+• The project allows a student to gain a greater understanding of the community’s needs or problems on which they are working.

 • The project reflects the student’s interests, talents, and abilities.